Establishing a coordinated scientific agenda for the autism community.

 Our Members

 The Independent Autism Coordinating Committee (I-ACC) is composed of distinguished experts and advocates dedicated to establishing a coordinated scientific agenda and showcasing transformative research advances.
-The committee is still in formation.

 Member Photo